 - 4.1 A formal grievance can be raised where the individual feels the informal process is not appropriate or should the matter not be resolved to the satisfaction of the complainant by informal discussion.
-The complaint should be referred to the Line Manager / Headteacher / Executive Headteacher or the Chair of the Trustees if the grievance is against the CEO in writing, detailing the following information: - Full name and post title; - A summary of the facts of the grievance; - Dates and times of any incidents, in order; - Details of any witnesses or supporting evidence; - Details of what efforts the employee and others have made to resolve the complaint; - Details of who will accompany the employee to the grievance meeting; and - Details of what resolution/outcome the employee would like. - 4.2 In the event that the complaint is against the Line Manager/Headteacher/Executive Headteacher or the CEO (or the Headteacher / Executive Headteacher / Line Manager / CEO has dealt with the grievance at the informal stage), the complaint should be sent in writing to the Chair of Governors or Chair of the Trustees in cases against the CEO who in turn should notify the DDAT HR team. - 4.3 In the event of the aggrieved person being the Headteacher / Executive Headteacher / CEO or Line Manager, and it has not been possible to resolve the matter at the informal first stage, it will be referred to the Chair of the Governing Body / Chair of the Trustees who will seek to resolve the grievance personally with the support of the DDAT HR team.
+The complaint should be referred to the Line Manager / Headteacher / Executive Headteacher or the Chair of the Trustees if the grievance is against the CEO in writing or Chair of the Local Academy Committee if the grievance is against the Executive Headteacher / Headteacher, detailing the following information: - Full name and post title; - A summary of the facts of the grievance; - Dates and times of any incidents, in order: - Details of any witnesses or supporting evidence; - Details of what efforts the employee and others have made to resolve the complaint; - Details of who will accompany the employee to the grievance meeting; and - Details of what resolution/outcome the employee would like. - 4.2 In the event that the complaint is against the Line Manager/Headteacher/Executive Headteacher or the CEO (or the Headteacher / Executive Headteacher / Line Manager / CEO has dealt with the grievance at the informal stage), the complaint should be sent in writing to the Chair of the Local Academy Committee or Chair of the Trustees in cases against the CEO who in turn should notify the DDAT HR team. - 4.3 In the event of the aggrieved person being the Headteacher / Executive Headteacher / CEO or Line Manager, and it has not been possible to resolve the matter at the informal first stage, it will be referred to the

+Chair of the Local Academy Committee / Chair of the Trustees who will seek to resolve the grievance personally with the support of the DDAT HR team.